Pont-Farcy: History

 Pont-Farcy has its origins in Gallo-Roman times: the town has always been an important crossing place due to its bridge over the River Vire.
 It was also passed through by the Dukes of Normandy.
 It is likely that some of the families who settled in Cheshire after 1066 came from the area.
 Before the 20th century, there is little evidence to suggest the village held much more than peasants; it probably wasn't considered a particularly important spot, as Saint-Sever-Calvados was.
 During the 20th century, the village became a thriving river port, and a tow path for barges starts here and reaches as far as the Baie de Seine and the Normandy landing beaches.
 The village originally had a railway bridge over the Vire, but this was blown up by the Nazis upon their retreat from the village in 1944.
 Pont-Farcy was liberated by the American 35th Infantry Division on 2 August 1944.

 In the latter half of the 20th century the population has dropped from nearly 1,000 to about 500, although in recent years it has grown slightly.
 This has a lot to do with the Autoroute which passes just north of the village.

 Population

-Its inhabitants are known as Farcy-Pontains.
+Its inhabitants are known as Farcy-Pontains in French.